tonghuikang/blog/_posts/2025-01-27-ai-for-high-school-students.md

 layout: post
 title: How to prepare for AI as a high school student
 ---
-I am making a presentation to some some students and teachers of Nanyang Junior College in Singapore.
-These are the notes.
+I have [given](https://www.linkedin.com/feed/update/urn:li:activity:7292168349432659968/) a presentation to some some students and teachers of Nanyang Junior College in Singapore, on observations and predictions on AI as well as some career advice.
+The presentation was given on 3rd February 2025.